 Die cutting of technical films for industry

-Le industrial die cutting is a precision cutting process that enables the transformation of technical films and polymer materials into functional parts ready for industrial integration.
+Industrial die-cutting is a precision cutting process used to transform technical films and polymer materials into functional parts ready for industrial integration.

-At ADDEV Materials, Die cutting is used to transform materials for critical market applications:
+At ADDEV Materials, die-cutting is used to process materials for critical applications in the following markets:

 die cut